jeremy-rico/bar-down-deals/README.md

    - When creating the RDS, you will have the option to connect it to an EC2 instance.
 This will automatically create a security group for the two to communicate.
-   - Otherwise you will need to create a custom secutiry group
+   - Otherwise you will need to create a custom security group
-3. Installing psql to test connection
-   - Use `yum search "postgres"` to find the version of postgres offered by yum
-   - Once you find the version use `yum install -y postgres16` (my latest version offered was 16)
-4. Creating the database
+3. Accessing the database
-   - The name you gave your RDS instance is NOT the DB_NAME.
-   - On creation, RDS only creates the defauly database named 'postgres'
-   - You will need to use the following information to connect to the database either using psycopg2 in python or psql from the terminal
-   1. Host: RDS -> Databases -> Endpoint
-   2. User: User name you assigned at cretion
-   3. Password: Password you assigned at creation
-   4. Post: 5432
+   - See the #PostgresSQL Section

 ### Securley storing secrets with SSM